Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 ## Part 0.
 Know Your Master

-Before you prototype anything, get intimately acquainted with the piece you drew.
-Do real research.
-You are looking less for trivia than for the *shape of the interaction*:

-- What inputs are available to the user?
-What responses does the work give?
-- Who is present, and how does the piece color the relationships between them?
-- What is the piece famous for?
-What are its strengths and its weaknesses?

-  Sometimes the details of how the interaction worked are lost in history.
-Try filling it in with your imagination!

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

 **Blinkenlights was a piece created by the Chaos Computer Club in honor of their 20th anniversary.
 It was actually 144 lamps set up behind the windows of a building's upper 8 floors to give the illusion of a screen.
 Each lamp was switched on and off by a relay from a computer.
 The core of the interaction with the piece took a few forms.** **People could call a phone number and use their keypad to play pong with another person who called in.
 They could also submit text or animations to be displayed on the building.
 In a sense the interaction is not much different from a regular game of pong or texting.
 However, in another sense it had the novelty of a building displaying the messages or gameplay for a larger audience.** It's almost like playing a video game with a display the size of a building!

 ## Part A. Plan

-For your masterwork, reconstruct the interaction as a scene:

-- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
-- **Players:** Who is involved?
-Who else is present?
-Think through everyone in the setting, not just the primary user.
-- **Activity:** What is happening between the players and the light?
-- **Goals:** What is each player trying to do?

 **Describe your setting, players, activity, and goals here.**